 Senior data analysts are also responsible for improving their own data mining and curating systems to streamline the analysis process.
 The faster they can make insights, the more useful they are to the companies for which they work–and the more cost-effective they are.
 Though the work is tedious, analysts are rewarded with a pretty salary of between $77,500 and $118,000 a year.

 Data Scientist is a fancy term to describe someone who designs and constructs new processes for data mining, modeling, and production, according to PayScale.
-Like traditional scientists, these professionals conduct studies, form hypothesis, and analyze results.
+Like traditional scientists, these professionals conduct studies, form hypotheses, and analyze results.
 However, instead of working with living bio-organisms, data scientists work with algorithms, prototypes, and predictive models.

-In addition to an advanced degree, aspiring data scientists must possess a slightly different skillset than data analysts.
+In addition to an advanced degree, aspiring data scientists must possess a slightly different skill set than data analysts.
 Skills should include regression analysis, clustering, data mining, and decision trees.
 Salaries for this position range from $116,000 to $163,500 a year.

 A Data Warehouse Manager does precisely what you might expect from one with such a title: stores and analyzes data in facilities.
 These professionals use metrics to analyze data load, evaluate data, and monitor job usage.
 They may also be charged with identifying and mitigating possible risks associated with data storage and transfer.
-Such security comes at the high price of $129,000 to $179,000 a year to employers.
+Such security comes at a high price of $129,000 to $179,000 a year to employers.

 Big Data Engineer is the most prestigious title a data professional can obtain.
-Many of the responsibilities of these professionals is the same as a data analysts, except in addition to turning large volumes of data into insights, they are also charged with retrieving, analyzing, interpreting, and reporting on a business’s data, which they gather from a number of sources.
+Many of the responsibilities of these professionals are the same as data analysts, except in addition to turning large volumes of data into insights, they are also charged with retrieving, analyzing, interpreting, and reporting on a business’s data, which they gather from a number of sources.
 These engineers are also responsible for managing and maintaining the company’s software and hardware architecture and for developing systems and procedures necessary to handle so much data.
 For all their hard work, these professionals earn between $135,000 and $196,000 a year.